 Orthodontics is one of many dental specialties.
 The word “orthodontics” is derived from the Greek words orthos, meaning proper or straight and odons meaning teeth.
-Orthodontics is specifically concerned with diagnosing and treating tooth misalignment and irregularity in the jaw area.
-Initially, orthodontic treatments were geared toward the treatment of teens and pre-teens, but these days around 30 percent of orthodontic patients are adults.

-There are many advantages to well-aligned teeth, including easier cleaning, better oral hygiene, clearer speech and a more pleasant smile.
-Though orthodontic treatment can be effective at any age, the American Dental Association suggests that an orthodontic assessment should be performed around the age of seven.
-The earlier orthodontic treatment begins, the more quickly the problem can be successfully resolved.
+can be effective at any age, the American Dental Association suggests that an orthodontic assessment should be performed around the age of seven.
+The earlier orthodontic

 Orthodontics is a technologically advanced field which offers many sophisticated solutions to malocclusions and other cosmetic problems.
-The orthodontist will generally perform a visual examination, panoramic x-rays and study models (bite impressions) in order to assess the exact nature of the discrepancy.
+The orthodontist will generally

 When a diagnosis has been made, there are a variety of orthodontic treatment options available.